-1 A working definition of proliferation is the transfer and export of nuclear, chemical or biological weapons; their means of delivery and related materials.
+&lt;sup>2 A working definition of proliferation is the transfer and export of nuclear, chemical or biological weapons; their means of delivery and related materials.
 [FATF Proliferation Financing Report, 18 June 2008.]

-- Do the products allow/facilitate payments to third parties? - Is the main risk that of inappropriate assets being placed with, or moving from, or through, the firm? - Does a customer migrating from one product to another within the firm carry a risk? - 4.17 Many customers, by their nature or through what is already known about them by the firm, carry a lower money laundering or terrorist financing risk.
+- Can the product features be used for money laundering or terrorist financing, or to fund other crime? - Do the products allow/facilitate payments to third parties? - Is the main risk that of inappropriate assets being placed with, or moving from, or through, the firm? - Does a customer migrating from one product to another within the firm carry a risk? - 4.17 Many customers, by their nature or through what is already known about them by the firm, carry a lower money laundering or terrorist financing risk.
 These might include: - Customers who are employment-based or with a regular source of income from a known source which supports the activity being undertaken; (this applies equally to pensioners or benefit recipients, or to those whose income originates from their partners' employment); - Customers with a long-term and active business relationship with the firm; and - Customers represented by those whose appointment is subject to court approval or ratification (such as executors). - 4.18 Firms should not, however, judge the level of risk solely on the nature of the customer or the product.
 Where, in a particular customer/product combination, either or both the customer and the product are considered to carry a higher risk of money laundering or terrorist financing, the overall risk of the customer should be considered carefully.
 Firms need to be aware that allowing a higher risk customer to acquire a lower risk product or service on the basis of a verification standard that is appropriate to that lower risk product or service, can lead to a requirement for further verification requirements, particularly if the customer wishes subsequently to acquire a higher risk product or service. - 4.19 Further considerations to be borne in mind in carrying out a risk assessment are set out in the sectoral guidance in Part II.